omniborg/FaceCommand/README.md

 Live gesture readings

-12 distinct gestures recognized plus 4 for head look
+12 distinct gestures recognized plus 4 for head look and another 4 for Point Tracking

   -Eyebrow raise (works independently from left and right)